snd/apodize/README.md

 ### [generated documentation](https://snd.github.io/apodize/apodize/index.html)

-you will most likely collect the values yielded by the window iterator in a vector and then multiply that vector repeatedly with some data to apodize the data.
+you will most likely want to collect the yielded values in a vector and then multiply that window vector repeatedly with some data vectors to apodize them.

 here is an example of that for a hanning window (hamming, blackman and nuttall are analogous):
 ```rust